Kelderic/featured-galleries/src/readme.txt

     }
     add_filter('fg_post_types', 'add_featured_galleries_to_ctp' );

-= Show the Sidebar In Media Manager =
+= Show the Details Sidebar In Media Manager =

 By default, the sidebar is hidden in the media manager/uploader popup.
 However, if you'd like it to be shown, there is an easy filter that you can add to your functions.php file.
 Example: